 Okay, at this point there may be some eyebrow twitching or full-on belly laughs….
 “Health and Culinary you say?
 In the same sentence as Roadkill???
 Ha Ha Ha Ha!!!”…. but seriously, you will be surprised at how healthy roadkill can be.

-Wild food foraging isn’t about being poor or desperate, its about being in tune with nature and our bodies.
-Some of its benefits are that it uses less packaging, less chemicals, less food miles and contains less pollution; it is cruelty free; it fosters biodiversity; our bodies ‘understand’ these natural foods, therefore cancer and other physical ailments are minimized because our immune systems are boosted naturally.
+Wild food foraging in all its forms isn’t about being poor or desperate, its about being opportunistic, creative, in tune with ourselves, nature and our bodies.
+Wild meat foraging in particular uses no packaging, has less chemicals, fewer food miles and contains less pollution; it is cruelty free and often Vegetarian friendly; it fosters biodiversity; our bodies ‘understand’ these natural foods, therefore cancers and other physical ailments are minimized because our immune systems are minds are boosted naturally.

 I asked some “wordsmithy” friends if they wanted to help me to create a humourous mnemonic.
 Mnemonics are memory devices that help learners recall larger pieces of information, especially in the form of lists like characteristics, steps, stages, parts, phases, etc. For the list I had in mind this was the perfect tool.